Craig Wayne Boyd

 Craig Wayne Boyd (born December 31, 1978) is an American country singer and songwriter.
-A native of Dallas, Texas, Boyd is based out of and resides in Nashville, Tennessee.
+A native of Dallas, Texas, Boyd is based in and resides in Nashville, Tennessee.
 He is best known for winning Season 7 of NBC's reality TV singing competition The Voice as a part of Blake Shelton's team.

 Early life

 Boyd was born on December 31, 1978, and raised in the Dallas suburb of Mesquite.
 He grew up influenced by gospel and country music.
 He played many instruments in his youth.
 He was also his church's choir director.

 Career

 Early years

 Boyd moved to Nashville at the age of 25 in 2004 to pursue a career in country music.
 Boyd was signed to a publishing deal with EMI.
 He spent many years songwriting.
 Boyd began touring, opening for acts such as Jamey Johnson, Randy Houser, and Brantley Gilbert.

 The Voice (2014)

-On September 30, 2014, Boyd debuted on seventh season of The Voice.
+On Sept.
+30, 2014, Boyd debuted on 7th season of The Voice.
 During his Blind Audition, Boyd sang "The Whiskey Ain't Workin'" by Travis Tritt and Marty Stuart.
 Two coaches (Blake Shelton and Pharrell Williams) turned around.
 Boyd chose Blake Shelton as his coach.
 During the Battle Rounds, Boyd was paired with James David Carter to sing "Wave on Wave" by Pat Green.
 Coach Shelton chose Carter over Boyd, but Boyd was stolen by Coach Gwen Stefani.
 In the Knockout Rounds, Boyd was paired with Anita Antoinette.
 Boyd sang "Can't You See" by The Marshall Tucker Band.
 Boyd lost the round, but was stolen back by Coach Shelton and advanced to the Live Playoffs.
 During the Live Playoffs, Boyd sang "Some Kind of Wonderful" and was saved by the Public's votes to advance to the Top 12.

 For the week of the Top 12, Boyd performed "You Look So Good in Love" by George Strait.
 Boyd was saved by the public's votes.

 For the week of the Top 10, Boyd performed "I Walk the Line" by Johnny Cash.
 Boyd was saved by the public vote with his performance in the Top 10 of the iTunes Chart.

 For the week of the Top Eight, Boyd performed "Take It Easy" by the Eagles.
 Boyd was saved by the public vote and advanced to the Top Five.

-For the week of the Semifinals, Coach Shelton picked "Workin' Man Blues" by Merle Haggard for Boyd to sing and Boyd also sang "The Old Rugged Cross" which was in the iTunes Top 10.
+For the week of the Semi-finals, Coach Shelton picked "Workin' Man Blues" by Merle Haggard for Boyd to sing and Boyd also sang "The Old Rugged Cross" which was in the iTunes Top 10.
 Boyd advanced to the finals.